neurord/TD2Q/README.md

   some additional functions used for graphs and accumulate output data

 - Qlearn_multifile_param_anal.py
-	To analyze a large set of parameter sweep simulations
+	To analyze a large set of parameter sweep simulations that were run on the Mason cluster

 - TD2Q_manuscript_graphs.py and TD2Q_Qhx_graphs.py
 	* Used to create publication quality figures (or panels to combine into figures using photoshop).